-Inuk Silis-Hoegh from Greenland should be mentioned.
-He exhibited great willpower by covering the North Atlantic House in Copenhagen with a huge installation “Top of the Iceberg” during the Climate Summit in 2009.
+And there is Inuk Silis-Hoegh from Greenland, who exhibited great willpower by covering the North Atlantic House in Copenhagen with a huge installation “Top of the Iceberg” during the Climate Summit in 2009.
 The work was a picture mosaic created with photos of icebergs from different areas along the coast of Greenland.

 The exhibition “NATURE - Home & Workplace” has been developed by the Johannes Larsen Museum in cooperation with artist Lisbeth Eugenie Christensen.
-The exhibition has received financial support from the Danish Arts Foundation.
+The exhibition has received financial support from the Danish Arts Foundation, as well as:

 The Obel Family Foundation